 Matthew Bromberg is president of Pratt & Whitney’s Military Engines business where he oversees development, production, and support of the company’s military offerings including the 5th generation F119 and F135 engines for the F-22 and F-35 fighters, the F100 for the F-15/F-16, the F117 for the C-17, the PW4062 for the KC-46A, P&W's Military APU portfolio, and its small engine business.
 He is also responsible for B-21 bomber engine development and P&W’s adaptive engine portfolio for future combat aircraft.

 Prior to his current role, Matthew served as president of Pratt & Whitney’s Aftermarket business.
 In this role, Matthew had responsibility for worldwide support of operational Pratt & Whitney and IAE engines.
 This included engine overhaul centers, part repair centers and material solutions.

-Matthew has served in positions of increasing responsibility at the United Technologies Corp.
-(UTC) corporate office, Pratt & Whitney and at Hamilton Sundstrand since joining UTC in 2002.
-Prior to his current role, he was vice president of Corporate Strategy and Development for UTC, where he led the successful portfolio transformation.
+Matthew has served in positions of increasing responsibility at the United Technologies Corp. corporate office, Pratt & Whitney, and at Hamilton Sundstrand since joining United Technologies in 2002.
+Prior to his current role, he was vice president of Corporate Strategy and Development for United Technologies Corp., where he led the successful portfolio transformation.

 Pratt & Whitney is a world leader in the design, manufacture and service of aircraft engines and auxiliary power units.
 United Technologies Corp., based in Farmington, Connecticut, provides high-technology systems and services to the building and aerospace industries.
 To learn more about UTC, visit the website at www.utc.com or follow the company on Twitter: @UTC.